ericvicenti/OpenBook/ReadME.md

 # OpenBook

-A protocol over HTTP and utilizing SSL to share content and send feedback
+A protocol over HTTP and utilizing SSL to share content and send feedback.

+Speaking of feedback, this project is of course a major work in progress.
+I refuse to put a version number on it until it gets a little further.
+I need your help and I welcome contributions, feedback, comments, and insults.

 ### What is OpenBook

 OpenBook is an open protocol to share content with your friends, like HTTP or email, except with enhanced social features.
 Users can create their own host and make up their own rules, but most users will use a large provider who has gained some popularity.

 Some providers will allow complete control, while others will gain large userbases because they keep policies simple.
 All providers and users will have full access to all content on OpenBook.
-Just like the web, if you know the url, you can see it.
-But now, you have a way of identifying your friends and enemies.
+Just like the web, if you know the url and it is publicly available, you can see it.
+But now, you have a powerful way of identifying your friends and enemies.

 OpenBook if a very, very flexible protocol.
 You are not pidgeon-holed into a simple social design like twitter.
 OpenBook defines only the broadest characteristics that all social networks share.

 ### What OpenBook Defines

-* A method to browse public content.
+* How to browse content.
 Content can contain rich text and links, and can be structured in a heirechal fashion using traditional paths

-* A specific content format, so each client can choose how to display it to the user
+* A specific content format

 * A method to authenticate users and providers with each-other